EmaroLab/Miro_stereo_ROS/README.md

 ###  miro_pcl

 >  Another standalone package that is a collection of nodes implementiong PCL_filtering, PCL_downsampling and PCL_matching from [pcl](http://wiki.ros.org/pcl) Rospackage (Point Cloud Library).
-The codes have been adapted from the [git](https://github.com/AaronMR/Learning_ROS_for_Robotics_Programming_2nd_edition)  *Due to very narrow stereo_overlap leading to a narrow point cloud, the matching node does not work in desired way.
+These codes have been adapted from the [git](https://github.com/AaronMR/Learning_ROS_for_Robotics_Programming_2nd_edition).  *Due to very narrow stereo_overlap leading to a narrow point cloud, the matching node does not work in desired way.
 Still it has been publihsed for furthur experiments*.
 A launch file has been provided which takes in an argument as the point_cloud topic.
 The nodes work in sequence:
 - pcl_filter_miro.cpp
   - Takes in the argument as the point cloud topic name
   - Subscribes to it, applying pcl_filtering and publishes the output as "pcl_filtered_miro"